Melfi: 20th and 21st centuries

 During the Fascist regime, it was land of exile for antifascists such as Manlio Rossi-Doria, Franco Venturi, Eugenio Colorni and his wife Ursula Hirschmann.
 Melfi was devastated by the 1930 Irpinia earthquake and, during the Second World War, suffered a bombardment by the Allied Forces on September 26, 1943.

 Melfi was candidated as a capital of an autonomous province for several times.
 The first proposal dates back to 1866 and many were advanced over the years; the last one was made in 2006 by senators Guido Viceconte and Vincenzo Taddei.

 The city enjoyed a revival of sorts from the end of the 20th century, and recently has gained additional prosperity when the Italian auto firm FIAT built a factory here.

 Stellantis builds its Jeep Compass electric vehicle here, since Invitalia prompted it in July 2020.

 Main sights

-The castle
+Castle

-The Castle, dominates the whole town.
-It was probably constructed ex novo by the Normans (11th century), as no trace of pre-existing Byzantine or Lombard edifices has been found.
+The Castle of Melfi was probably constructed ex novo by the Normans (11th century), as no trace of pre-existing Byzantine or Lombard edifices has been found.
 Originally, it was probably a simple rectangle with square towers, with further towers defending the main gate.
-One of the main internal buildings was later (16th-18th centuries) turned into a baronial palace by enclosing the walls between the towers within new walls.
+One of the main internal buildings was later (16th–18th centuries) turned into a baronial palace by enclosing the walls between the towers within new walls.
 Under the Angevine rule a new section was added on the slope descending to the Melfia stream, with several constructions rising at different altitudes.
 The Castle was chosen by King Charles II's wife, Mary of Hungary, as her residence.
 The Aragon kings gave it to the Caracciolo family, who rebuilt the side facing the city and dug a moat.
 Later it was a possession of the powerful House of Doria.